 Serving Chateau La Marzelle with Wine and Food Pairings

 Chateau La Marzelle is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.

-Chateau La Marzelle is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Chateau La Marzelle is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms and pasta.
+Chateau La Marzelle is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau La Marzelle is also good when matched with Asian dishes, and rich fish courses like tuna, mushrooms, and pasta.

 Prior to the 2014 vintage, the wines of La Marzelle had never been exciting.
 That all changed however when they brought in Jean Luc Thunevin as their consultant.
 It will be interesting to see how he and his team help to improve and develop Chateau La Marzelle over the next several vintages.

 Château La Marzelle Wine Tasting Notes

 13 Vintages 48,676 Views Sort by Vintage-Rating

 With a strong floral essence, the wine is medium-bodied, supple, fresh, and energetic.
 The fruits are soft, refined, and edged with espresso, spice, and chocolate on the mid-palate, and in the soft, polished finish.
 Drink from 2025-2042.
 94-95 Pts.